tmtsoftware/esw/docs/src/main/index.md

 The Sequencer Component contains the environment for executing scripts called the Engine.
 It provides the “service glue” that allows the script code to use the CSW Services to send commands and subscribe to and react to event data.

-For most observations (i.e. science, calibration, engineering) a master OCS Sequencer exists that controls other subsystem Sequencers (such as TCS and IRIS) that control Assemblies in the OMOA hierarchy as shown in the following figure.
+For most observations (i.e. science, calibration, engineering), a master OCS Sequencer is used to control other subsystem Sequencers (such as TCS and IRIS), which in turn control subsystem Assemblies and HCDS in the OMOA hierarchy, as shown in the following figure.
 The scripts for science, acquisition, and some engineering purposes used by the OCS master sequencer are a product of ESW.ACQ.

 ![OCS3](./images/ocs/OCS3.png)

-ESW OCS also includes a Sequence Manager service that acts as the front-end to the OCS sequencing system.
+OCS also includes a Sequence Manager application that acts as the front-end to the OCS sequencing system.
 The Sequence Manager receives Sequences from the SOSS or other tools, manages observatory resources, and starts, initializes, and stops Sequencers as needed for each received Sequence.